Jump to a section:

 In a joint statement, Iona said it would use Concordia’s campus to develop its health sciences programs.[2, 3] Several months later, in July of 2021, Iona announced a $20 million gift from NewYork-Presbyterian Hospital to establish the NewYork-Presbyterian Iona School of Health Sciences on the former Concordia campus.

 On October 4, 2021, CCNY submitted to the Westchester County Supreme Court a petition to sell its main campus to Iona for $30 million.
-According to the petition, most of the proceeds from the sale will go to paying off CCNY’s debt to the Lutheran Church–Extension Fund (LCEF), which exceeds $25 million.
+According to the petition, most of the proceeds from the sale would go to paying off CCNY’s debt to the Lutheran Church–Extension Fund (LCEF), which exceeds $25 million.

 The petition identified the LCEF as CCNY’s “only significant secured creditor”, saying its outstanding loans were “secured by first mortgage liens recorded in the Westchester County Clerk’s Office against the Petitioner’s Campus Real Estate.”

 On October 20, 2021, two weeks after Concordia filed its petition to sell its campus to Iona, 27 former faculty and staff members filed an objection with the Court seeking to hold up the sale.
 They claimed the $30 million sale price was artificially low and asked the Court to schedule an evidentiary hearing to determine its fair market value.
-The Court is still considering their objection.

 LCEF mortgage agreements